Nangwarry Station Healthy Soils Project

 Project Information:

 Nangwarry Station Healthy Soils Project is a soil carbon project located roughly 5km southeast of the township of Nangwarry and approximately 30km north of Mount Gambier in South Australia.
-Registered on September 30, 2024, the project covers a substantial area of 2,477 hectares within the Limestone Coast region.
-The area is historically part of the "Green Triangle," a region renowned for its mix of pine forestry and pastoral grazing operations.
+It was registered in September 2024 and covers an area of 2,477.09 hectares.